Caritas Center in Wichita, KS

 • pro The new supervisor doesn’t know how to do her job.

-• pro The visit was a dead end.
+• pro The intercom contact was rude and unhelpful, leaving visitors with a dead end.

-• pro The service was horrible, rude, and they didn't want to help people.
+• pro The service is horrible and the staff do not want to help people.

 • pro Catholic Charities does not help Sedgwick County residents with rental assistance.